-We hear all about over tourism as a negative effect of mass tourism, Venice is the example Shannon uses in the video.
-But there are also plenty of incidences of overtourism in places that main stream tourism has never have reached, caused by adventure travel.
-Remember one of the advantages of adventure travel is that it can reach further into rural areas and bring economic development etc. But if not carefully controlled it can also bring negative effects too.
+We hear all about over-tourism as a negative effect of mass tourism, Venice is the example Shannon uses in the video.
+But there are also plenty of incidences of over-tourism in places that mainstream tourism has never have reached, caused by adventure travel.
+Remember one of the advantages of adventure travel is it can reach further into rural areas and bring economic development etc. But if not carefully controlled it can also bring negative effects too.

 Does everyone want tourism?

-- Most residents in the centre have their water cut off every day, because the system was not designed to cope with the amount of tourists staying in hotels and their demands for water.
-Adventure travellers stay in hotels too, we cannot just blame it on mass tourism
+- Most residents in the center have their water cut off every day because the system was not designed to cope with the number of tourists staying in hotels and their demands for water.
+Adventure travelers stay in hotels too, we cannot blame it all on mass tourism

-- San Pedro market in Cusco- some of the stall holders are so sick of having cameras pointed at them or of groups of tourists blocking the aisles that you are likely to get a hunk of meat thrown at your head.
+- San Pedro market in Cusco- some of the stallholders are so sick of having cameras pointed at them or of groups of tourists blocking the aisles that you are likely to get a hunk of meat thrown at your head.
 It was not “mass tourism” that started visiting markets.
-No way they would have gone into such a place.
-This was something very much started under the guise of “ adventure travel” of “real experiences” of “seeing how the locals live”.
+They would never have gone into such a place.
+This was something very much started under the guise of “ adventure travel” of “real experiences” and “seeing how the locals live”.

 Does adventure travel leave a higher percentage of clients money in the destination than mass tourism?

 Adventure travel is no longer the preserve of small specialist companies.
-If you don´t believe me, just look at the flurry of buy outs, mergers and takeovers in the industry sector over the last few years.
+If you don´t believe me, look at the flurry of buyouts, mergers, and takeovers in our industry sector over the last few years.

 The adventure travel industry often spends money in the same places as the mass tourism industry

 We criticize mass tourism for spending in international hotel chains.
-But in the adventure travel industry we often use those very same hotels.
-You book a Starwood or a Marriot or a Belmond- a large portion of that money is going to leave the country.
+But in the adventure travel industry, we often use those very same hotels.
+You book a Starwood or a Marriot- a large portion of that money is going to leave the country.
 It does not matter if you book it through us as part of your adventure travel tour, or through some mass tourism company- the fact remains the same.

 Is the growth of adventure travel sustainable?

 I am not sure it is.
-When adventure travel really works, both in terms of being better for the locals and creating a better experience for the traveller, is when it is small scale, in my opinion.
+When adventure travel really works, both in terms of being better for the locals and creating a better experience for the traveler is when it is small scale, in my opinion.
 All the reports say adventure travel is on the increase ( as is travel in general).
 Does that not inherently mean the pressure on these more out the way places that we take people to is going to increase?
-Are we just creating more overtourism in different places?
+Are we merely creating over-tourism in different places?

 Adventure travel can work very well on a small scale

-My favourite ever accommodation was in Corsica, high in the mountains.
+My favorite ever accommodation was in Corsica, high in the mountains.
 We used to camp by the hut of a young shepherd couple.
-The girl came out one day, looked at our camp meal and said “I can cook better than you, why don`t I cook”.
+The girl came out one day, looked at our camp meal, and said, “I can cook better than you, why don’t I cook”.

 Had that been more groups, things would have started to change.
-She would have had less time to herd her goats, tend her garden.
+She would have had less time to herd her goats, tend to her garden.
 They as a couple would have had less time together.
 It worked perfectly for both sides.
-One night a week they had visitors, otherwise life carried on as normal for them and that is how they liked it. ( Famously one client asked them what they did without a television. “ We fuck” was her straight faced reply).
+One night a week they had visitors, otherwise, life carried on as normal for them and that is how they liked it.
+(Famously one client asked them what they did without a television. “ We fuck” was her straight-faced reply).

-Obviously not everyone wants to be a goat herder, and there are many who want as much tourism as they can get.
-But my point is, this kind of small scale tourism arrangement was, I think, on a sustainable level.
+Obviously, not everyone wants to be a goat herder, and there are many who want as much tourism as they can get.
+But this kind of small-scale tourism arrangement was, I think, on a sustainable level.

 But can you maintain the same experience once a place gets popular?